BarrySad/Python-Keylogger/README.md

 # Python-Keylogger
-A keylogger and spyware tool I am working on in Python.
+A keylogger with some extra spyware capabilities.
 At this point it is mostly finished, I may come back and add a few more features later.